ibm-cloud-docs/openshift/openshift_subnets.md

     </tr>
     <tr>
     <td><code><em>&lt;VLAN_ID&gt;</em></code></td>
     <td>Replace <code>&lt;VLAN_ID&gt;</code> with the ID of the public or private VLAN on which you want to allocate the portable public or private IP addresses.
 You must select a public or private VLAN that an existing worker node is connected to.
-To review the public or private VLANs that your worker nodes are connected to, run <code>ibmcloud oc cluster-get --cluster &lt;cluster&gt; --showResources</code> and look for the <strong>Subnet VLANs</strong> section in the output.
+To review the public or private VLANs that your worker nodes are connected to, run <code>ibmcloud oc cluster get --cluster &lt;cluster&gt; --show-resources</code> and look for the <strong>Subnet VLANs</strong> section in the output.
 The subnet is provisioned in the same zone that the VLAN is in.</td>
     </tr>
     </tbody></table>

 2. Verify that the subnet was successfully created and added to your cluster.
 The subnet CIDR is listed in the **Subnet VLANs** section.

     ```
-    ibmcloud oc cluster-get --cluster <cluster_name_or_ID> --showResources
+    ibmcloud oc cluster get --cluster <cluster_name_or_ID> --show-resources
     ```
     {: pre}